What is real-time data?

 Change in organizational functioning

-The use of real-time data necessitates that an organization works in a different way than it may be accustomed.
-Most organizations work on weekly review meetings to be able to handle any issues.
+The use of real-time data necessitates that an organization work in a different way than it may be accustomed.
+Most organizations hold weekly review meetings to address any issues.
 With real-time data, you are looking at information coming in every few minutes, if not seconds.
 This requires a specialized approach to work processes.
 What was once a weekly change in approach may now become daily, affecting company culture.
-Making your organization information-centric is the first step forward in enabling this real-time, data-driven decision making environment.
+Making your organization information-centric is the first step forward in enabling this real-time, data-driven decision-making environment.